inrupt/inrupt-data-wallet/README.md

 the app locally, similar to `npx expo run:<android | ios>`.

 The project ID is not hard-coded in the `app.config.ts`, but provided as an environment variable instead.
-In order to trigger an EAS build, please add the appropriate project ID in your environment, e.g.
+In order to trigger an EAS build, please add the appropriate project ID in your environment variables, e.g.

 ```
 EAS_PROJECT_ID="..." eas build --platform android --local --profile preview